BryonBurke/findacart/README.md

 1. Android Studio
 2. Xcode
 3. Dev license for app stores.
-I currently have a license for Android Store.
+I currently have a license for Android Store, need one for Apple.
 These are not immediately needed as project is on Expo.

 Setup/Installation Requirements: